ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 ### Owners

+Histograms need to have owners, who are the current experts on the metric.
+The owners are the contact points for any questions or maintenance tasks.
+It's a best practice to list multiple owners, so that there's no single point of failure for such communication.

-Histograms need to be owned by a person or set of people.
-These indicate who the current experts on this metric are.
-Being the owner means you are responsible for answering questions about the metric, handling the maintenance if there are functional changes, and deprecating the metric if it outlives its usefulness.
-The owners should be added in the original histogram description.
+Being an owner means you are responsible for answering questions about the metric, handling the maintenance if there are functional changes, and deprecating the metric if it outlives its usefulness.
+If you are using a metric heavily and understand it intimately, feel free to add yourself as an owner.
-If you are using a metric heavily and understand it intimately, feel free to add yourself as an owner. @chromium.org email addresses are preferred.
+@chromium.org email addresses are preferred.

+If an appropriate mailing list is available, it's a good idea to include the mailing list as a secondary owner.
+However, it's always a best practice to list an individual as the primary owner.
+Listing an individual owner makes it clearer who is ultimately most responsible for maintaining the metric, which makes it less likely that such maintenance tasks will slip through the cracks.

+Notably, owners are asked to evaluate whether histograms have outlived their usefulness.
+When a histogram is nearing expiry, a robot will file a reminder bug in Monorail.
+It's important that somebody familiar with the histogram notices and triages such bugs!

 ### Deleting Histogram Entries